sbenoit-gc/PhotoTestSet/README.md

 <img src="banner/PhotoGProcess.png" width="320"  align="right" />
 ## Description

 A collection of images for photogrammetry that have been successfully processed with Meshroom, Scanamaze, and PhotoCatch.

-An overview is available in PhotogrammetryDemoMakerspace.pdf
+PhotogrammetryDemoMakerspace.pdf is a summary doc for a talk we did in Georgian's MakerSpace, E212 Barrie Campus.

+PhotogrammetryDemoWithGeorge.pdf is a similat talk for George's students at RossSt campus.

 ## Usage
 Clone the project, or download the zip'ed prroject, to a local directory.